-In 2009, Congress passed the Protecting Tenants at Foreclosure Act (PFTA).
+In 2018, the Protecting Tenants at Foreclosure Act (PFTA) was reinstated.
 This legislation requires that leases remain in place in the event of a foreclosure.
 The tenant can remain in the rental unit until the end of the lease.
 Month-to-month tenants are entitled to a 90-day notice before having to move out.

 PFTA provides an exception for a buyer who purchases the rental property in a foreclosure sale and intends to live in the property.
 A buyer who intends to occupy the property may terminate any existing lease with a 90-day notice.
-A tenant who has a written lease and who has to move out so that new owners can move in may decide to sue his/her former landlord.
+A tenant who has a written lease and who has to move out so that new owners can move in may decide to sue his/her/their former landlord.
 A landlord is legally bound to deliver the rental unit for the entire terms of the lease.
-This duty is known as the Covenant of Quiet Enjoyment.
-A landlord who defaults on his mortgage of the rental property which results in foreclosure and the tenant's loss of the lease violates this covenant.
+This duty is known as the "covenant of quiet enjoyment".
+A landlord who defaults on his/her/their mortgage of the rental property which results in foreclosure and the tenant's loss of the lease violates this covenant.
 The tenant can sue for the damages this causes.
-Tenants who find themselves in this situation should consult and attorney before proceeding with a lawsuit.
+Tenants who find themselves in this situation should consult an attorney before proceeding with a lawsuit.